corey-mitchell/bamazon/README.md

 Once the stock is added, the user is prompted that the stock has been added and shown the updated items table.
 ![Updated inventory](https://user-images.githubusercontent.com/37916145/44632878-3400b080-a948-11e8-84d8-6829d5053277.PNG)

-**Option 4:** Add a product.
+**Option 4:** *Add a product*.
 As stated in the title of this option, the function here allows the user to add a new product to the table of available products.
 Once this option is selected, the user will be prompted to provide details for this new item.
 Details such as; product name, product department, product price and how much product is in stock.
 ![Add a product](https://user-images.githubusercontent.com/37916145/44632917-dfaa0080-a948-11e8-9308-c8febe676180.PNG)

 Once these questions are answered, the terminal will display a table with the users input and ask them to double check that the information is correct.

 ![Product checker](https://user-images.githubusercontent.com/37916145/44632939-2bf54080-a949-11e8-829d-99e0fc46bfc9.PNG)

 If the user answers no then they will be asked the questions again.
 Else they will be alerted that the product has been added to the database.

 ![Product added](https://user-images.githubusercontent.com/37916145/44632951-6fe84580-a949-11e8-8a70-62993cd866cc.PNG)